-Task 3: Fish and Amphibian Relocation
+Fish and Amphibian Relocation

-Ross Taylor and Associates will conduct all pre-project fish and amphibian relocation activities.
-These include: a pre-construction site walk; stream draw down; fish and amphibian relocation; and reporting.
-The Principal Investigator will also be available for calls on an as needed basis during construction.
+PWA will conduct all pre-project fish and amphibian relocation activities under the supervision of CDFW.
+These include: a pre-construction site walk; stream draw down; fish and amphibian relocation; water quality monitoring before, during, and after removal/relocation activities to include the relocation site(s) and reporting.
+The PWA Biologist will also be available for calls on an as needed basis during construction.
+The necessary 2081 permitting ITP and/or MOUs will be developed by the PWA RGP-12 Qualified Biologist in co-ordination with the CDFW Grant Contract Manager.